rushisangani/BiometricAuthentication/README.md

 ```
 - When reason specified as empty - default will be used based on the device.
 Ex. for iPhone X - **"Confirm your face to authenticate."**,  For other devices - **"Confirm your fingerprint to authenticate."**

-- Alternatively you can check before authentication by:
+- Alternatively you can check before authentication by following.
+- This will check that if device supports Touch ID or Face ID authentication and your app can use that as of now.

 ```swift
 if BioMetricAuthenticator.canAuthenticate() {